Feature Flags

 full | server-full + client-full | Everything — for apps that run both a server and a client |

-server-full | server-macros, tracing, http-server, server-tls, di, tasks | All server capabilities |
+server-full | server-macros, tracing, http-server-volga, server-tls, di, tasks | All server capabilities, including the default Volga-based HTTP server |

 client-full | client-macros, tracing, http-client, client-tls, tasks | All client capabilities |